opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

     ![Apply Lubricant to holder](images/apply-super-lube.webp)

 1. Identify your machine's nozzle tips.
-They're mounted in the rack on your staging plate.
+They're mounted in the rack on your staging plate for v3, and in your packaging for v4.

     ![](../../../semi-assembly-3-1/mounting-staging-plates-3-1/images/nozzle-tip-location.webp)